nathanielng/activity-recognition-wearables/CodeBook.md

    (b) since R converts dashes and brackets into dots for column names, multiple dots ('...') are subsequently replaced with a single dot ('.') for further readability.
+   Trailing double dots ('..') are removed.
+   'Freq' is also replaced by 'Frequency' and 'BodyBody', which is confusing, is replaced by 'Body' 'Gyro' is replaced by 'Gyroscope'

 5. **From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 Upload data set as a txt file created with write.table() using row.name=FALSE**
    The ddply command is used to average the data over each